Skip to section

 You can send money back and forth without any delays.

-The brand value of NAB is also hard to ignore.
+NAB’s brand value is also hard to ignore.
 If you’re anxious about leaving your money with global platforms like eToro, nabtrade is a good option.

 Cons.